As an Amazon Affiliate, we earn from qualifying purchases.

 13. Peel Smart Remote

-The Peel Smart Remote originally launched in 2009 and has since become one of the most popular universal remote apps.
+The Peel Smart Remote was originally launched in 2009 and has since become one of the most popular universal remote apps.
 The company boasts a download user base of 25 million.
-Peel can control a ton of popular TV brands including Samsung, LG, Vizio, Sony, Panasonic, Toshiba, Sharp, Philips, Sanyo, Emerson and more.
+Peel can control a ton of popular TV brands including Samsung, LG, Vizio, Sony, Panasonic, Toshiba, Sharp, Philips, Sanyo, Emerson, and more.
 It is also compatible with most cable and satellite TV services and streaming media players.

 One of the cooler features of the app is the ability to display it on your phone’s lock screen so you don’t need to access it if your phone is locked.
 The interface is easy to use and you can even notifications about popular sports games, movie premiers, and show premiers.